 Pictured (top to bottom): 0.56 carat Tiffany Style in rose gold, 1.03 carat Bridget in white gold, 2.04 carat Montreal in white gold.

 The runner-up to round in terms of popularity.
-The square shape can make carat weight look a little bigger than it is.
+The square shape of princess cut engagement rings can make carat weight look a little bigger than it is.
 Because of the straight lines, the band will not have as much of an effect on how large your center stone looks with this shape.

 Pictured (top to bottom): 0.71 carat Tiffany Style in white gold, 0.99 carat Tiffany Style in white gold, 2.01 carat Tiffany style in white gold.